dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 property is represented by a query variable, it can be restricted to certain property IRIs using a `FILTER`.

-A Knora value (i.e. a value attached to a `knora-api:Resource`) must be represented as a query variable.
+A DSP-API value (i.e. a value attached to a `knora-api:Resource`) must be represented as a query variable.

 ### Filtering on Values

 #### Filtering on Values in the Simple Schema

-In the simple schema, a variable representing a Knora value can be used directly in a `FILTER` expression.
+In the simple schema, a variable representing a DSP-API value can be used directly in a `FILTER` expression.
 For example:

 ```